 You can include more items on this first aid kit checklist, depending on your travel and destination needs.

 For example, a camping first aid kit will be different from a city tour first aid kit.
 It’s also important to note that the contents might be different to first aid kits at workplaces or at your home.
-If you’re using your own means of transport, it's always a good idea to pack an additional car first aid kit, separate to your caravan/camper trailer.
+If you’re using your own means of transport, it's always a good idea to pack an additional car first aid kit, separate from your caravan/camper trailer.
 For a full list of items you should pack, check out our list of road trip essentials.

 Looking for your next off-road adventure?
 These locations will leave you buzzing to take your 4WD on an adventure along WA’s coast and forests »Read